If you would like to visit with one of our experienced attorneys for more information, contact us

 - Managers of Multi-national companies

 Permanent Residence Card Through Marriage to a U.S. Citizen

-Usually, marriage to a U.S. Citizen is the easiest and quickest way to obtain a Permanent Residence Card.
-There are no waiting lines pertaining to spouses of U.S. Citizens.
-Moreover, a person who entered the U.S. legally on a visa or on a visa waiver can generally get a Permanent Residence Card through an adjustment of status without leaving the country, even if they have overstayed the amount of time permitted by the US government at their initial entry.
+Usually, marrying a U.S. Citizen is the easiest and quickest way to obtain a Permanent Residence Card.
+There are no waiting lines for spouses of U.S. Citizens.
+Moreover, a person who entered the U.S. legally on a visa or on a visa waiver can generally get a Permanent Residence Card through an adjustment of status without leaving the country, even if they have overstayed the amount of time permitted by the U.S. government at their initial entry.
 Immigration officials put a lot of effort into assessing the validity of a marriage.
-Our attorneys can help you prepare your paperwork and help prepare you for your interview to help show that your marriage is legitimate.
+Our attorneys can help you with your paperwork and your interview to show that your marriage is legitimate.

 Family Relationship to a U.S. Citizen

 Immediate relatives of U.S. Citizens are eligible for Permanent Residence Cards without having to wait in any line.
-Immediate relatives generally includes:
+Immediate relatives generally include:

 - Children under age 21

 - Parents of U.S. Citizens over age 21